Skip to content

 Can I smoke in my room?

 No. All residence life facilities and outside areas are smoke-free.
 Smoking is allowed only in designated areas on campus.
 Electronic cigarettes and other vape items are considered smoking, and strictly prohibited.
-Please see a Resident Life staff member for more information.
+Please see a Residence Life staff member for more information.

 How many semester hours are required in order to live in college housing?